Hendrik van den Keere: Career

 Most of van den Keere's work was for prominent printer Christophe Plantin in Antwerp.
 His printing office survives as the Plantin-Moretus Museum.

-Van den Keere was the son of Ghent printer and schoolmaster Hendrik van den Keere the Elder, and his career has sometimes been confused with that of his father.
-Both he and his father used the name "Henri du Tour" in French.
-(Note: He has also been called "Hendrik van den Keere the Younger" or "Hendrik (II) van den Keere"; he is not the same person as the early 16th-century engraver Hendrik Pieterszoon Lettersnijder (Dutch for Letter-Cutter).)

 Van den Keere's grandfather had taken over the type foundry of Joos Lambrecht.
 In 1566 he took over his father's printing firm, but soon gave up printing and began to specialise in punchcutting.

 From 1568 he worked particularly for Christophe Plantin of Antwerp, who operated a large printing concern by contemporary standards.
 Van den Keere stayed living in Ghent, up the River Scheldt from Antwerp.
 He was Plantin's sole typecaster from 1569 onwards.

 Over the course of his career he cut around 30 typefaces.

 Types

 Van den Keere primarily cut punches in the textura style of blackletter, roman type and music type.
 Shown are some images of van den Keere's types, all from the Plantin specimen of c.
 1585.